 TOGAF® ADM Phase C – Develop the Application Architecture

-We develop information systems architecture, which is made of the application architecture and data architecture, in TOGAF ADM Phase C. Application Architecture is one of the four foundational enterprise architecture domains.
+Application Architecture is an enterprise architecture domain.
 TOGAF is very clear - application and data architecture are inseparable and exists to enable the business architecture.

 In a modern digitally transformed enterprise, choices in one architecture domain enable, deliver, or block outcomes in other domains.
 Business objectives depend upon the right IT Architecture.